**Let’s talk about extra curriculum activities. NO DISRESPECT INTENDED***

 It’s rather interesting where my mind goes as a sit with the ambition to zone out before I hit my office.
 Life never ceases to inspire me.

-Not sure what else I want to say about this.
+Not sure what else I want to say about this subject and extra curriculum activities.
 I hope it doesn’t cause offence.
 But I can’t help, but notice.

 To ALL my high achievers, you amaze me!